 Scree accumulates on slopes beneath cliffs and ridges.
 Climbing, descending, or crossing scree slopes can be very difficult, exhausting, and hazardous.
-For every step you take up, you often slide at least a half step back down in the loose rubble dislodging stones.
+For every step you take up, you often slide at least a half step back down in the loose rubble-dislodging stones.
 Going up diagonally than trying to go straight up reduces the chance for rocks to come down from someone directly above you.
 If you hear “Rock!” never look up but cover your head with your pack or your hands.
 Be careful of locking your knee or suddenly hitting solid ground when walking down scree slopes.
-Wear gaiters for scree to keep bits of rock out of your boots.
+Wear gaiters for scree to keep bits of rock out of your shoes.
 Keep your speed controlled to maintain balance and avoid falling head over heels.
 You usually need lots of patience to deal with scree slopes.

 Treat rocky slopes with caution.
 Take your time and stay balanced to avoid falls.
 Balance is the key to walking through rough terrain and steep slopes of stones and boulders.
 You can use trekking poles to cross rough terrain, however, make sure they don’t get caught between two rocks.
 If you are not comfortable crossing boulder fields or scree or talus slopes, retreat and look for a safer way.